 Gordon: “His energy and laugh.
 Chatting with him around his campfire at Fuji Rock Festival and Glastonbury.”

 Luce: “I see him in the kitchen with a half-eaten sandwich, his dog asleep on his feet, waving a piece of paper at me and asking me to fax it quick to Mick.”

-Joe Strummer 001, out on Friday, September 28th, is available to pre-order via this link in the following formats:
+Joe Strummer 001, out on Friday, September 28th, is available via this link in the following formats:

 Limited edition deluxe box-set: quadruple heavyweight vinyl, 7” vinyl single, cassette, A4 book, enamel badge, art print, screen print, lyrics and sticker sheet (IGN53BOX).

 Limited edition deluxe double CD in A4 book (IGNCD53X).

 Double CD in slipcase (IGNCD53).